A careful study of how arsenokoitai was used in ancient Greek texts can tell us quite a bit about what it meant and how it should be translated today.

 Arsenokoitia does not mean any of these things exclusively, but it includes all of them.
 The one thing that ties together all of these uses is not the sexual orientation, but the sex act: anal intercourse.
 Therefore, the best single English word to translate arsenokoitai is sodomites as it is defined in England.
 However, in the United States, sodomy includes both anal intercourse and oral intercourse.10

 Only six of the fifty-nine English language Bibles listed at biblegateway.com use sodomites to translate arsenokoitai.
 Thirty-one use homosexuals or homosexuality, which are poor translations because they include lesbians while arsenokoitai is clearly male, and they do not include bisexuals which arsenokoitai does include.
 These are not accurate translations and should be changed.
 Of all of the other translations, the next most accurate is "men who have sex with men."
-I believe the most accurate and best translation of arsenokoitai is "men who have anal intercourse."
+I believe the most accurate translation of arsenokoitai is "men who have anal intercourse."

 Arsenokoitai accurately describes bisexual, homosexual, and possibly heterosexual men, who practice anal intercourse.
 However, it does not apply to everyone in the gay community.
 Some homosexuals practice mutual masturbation instead of anal intercourse.
 Lesbians certainly are not arsenokoitai, although the unnatural sexual relations condemned in Romans 1:26-27 still applies to both groups.
 People with same sex attraction who practice celibacy are not condemned by the Bible any more than unmarried heterosexuals who practice celibacy.